International Students Overview

-PA school is an expensive endeavor.
-The average cost of attending a 3 year program can range from $50,000 to $200,000.
+PT school is an expensive endeavor.
+The average cost of attending a 3 year program can range from $75,000 to $300,000.
 International non-resident students do not qualify for Federal Financial Aid, so consider alternate options.
 For instance, some institutions offer school-specific loan programs.
 Additionally, some major banks offer private student loans to international applicants, but you would need to have a co-signer who is a citizen of the US.

 The key is to evaluate the available options and have a plan in place before starting school.